wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 ## Easily Compose Components

 Modern UI programming is all about *composition* — encapsulating many child components in a single parent component.
-In the Future analogy this would be equivalent to having a parent async function that calls many child async functions in parallel by [joining](https://doc.rust-lang.org/std/future/macro.join.html) them.
+This is analogous to [joining](https://docs.rs/futures/latest/futures/future/fn.join.html) futures: you join many child futures together to get one future that runs all the children in parallel.

 In Async UI, this joining is done with *fragments*.
 A `Fragment` is a future that contains multiple widgets.
 When you await the Fragment, all the widgets in it are rendered.